HackerSpace-PESU/pesu-academy-bot/README.md

 Execute `pes.help` after adding the bot to your server to check out all the features.
 ## How to run PESU Academy Bot?

+### Docker

+PESU Academy Bot's environment has now been containerized to make running the bot easy.
+To run the bot now, all you need is the `.env` file.
+There are two ways to go about this:

+1. Build the Docker image from scratch and run it (easy)

+    - Set your environment variables in the `.env` file
+    - Set your git username and email address in the `.env` file
+    - Build and deploy:
+    ```bash
+    docker build -t pesu-academy-bot -f docker/Dockerfile .
+    docker run -d pesu-academy-bot
+    ```

+2. Pulling a pre-built Docker image (difficult)

+    - Pull the latest Docker image from DockerHub and access the filesystem
+    ```bash
+    docker pull aditeyabaral/pesu-academy-bot-env
+    docker run -it aditeyabaral/pesu-academy-bot-env bash
+    vi .env
+    ```
+    - This will open a Vim editor.
+Now, paste the contents of the `.env` file and close it.
+Type `exit` to quit the image.
+    - Type `docker ps -a` to see the container.
+Copy the container ID, and then run `docker commit CONTAINER_ID aditeyabaral/pesu-academy-bot-env` to commit the container
+    - Run the container with the following commands (can also be done using Docker Desktop's CLI):
+    ```bash
+    docker run -it aditeyabaral/pesu-academy-bot-env bash
+    python3 src/bot.py
+    ```

+### Python Environment

 1. Clone the repository
 ```bash